ezzabuzaid/blog/src/content/blog/reactive-infinity-scroll.md

 ```

 - `fromEvent` listens to `scroll` event of the scrollable element.
-- `startsWith` starts the event sequence to fetch the first batch of data.
+- `startsWith` starts the source sequence to fetch the first batch of data.
 - `ensureScrolled` is a chainable operator that confirms the scroll position surpasses the predefined threshold before proceeding.
 - `fetchData` is another chainable operator that fetches data based on the `pageIndex`, more on that later.